LearnOnDemandSystems/docs/guides/idl/idlv3.md

 During a lab, a lab user may be required to perform configuration steps on two or more VMs.
 A common source of errors in labs is performing lab tasks on the wrong VM.
-The IDL platform mitigates this risk by providing the means to change to the correct VM within a task step, as shown below.
+The IDL (legacy) platform mitigates this risk by providing the means to change to the correct VM within a task step, as shown below.